Rika Kihira: 2019–20 season: First national title & second Four Continents gold

 Entering the 2019–20 Japanese Championships as the favourite for the title, Kihira placed first in the short program despite stepping out of her triple Axel and losing levels on one of her spins.
 She won the free skate commandingly, making only a single error when she under-rotated the triple toe loop in her opening jump combination, and took the Japanese national title for the first time ahead of Wakaba Higuchi and Tomoe Kawabata.
 She indicated that she hoped to reintroduce the triple Lutz into competition for the 2020 World Championships.

 In February, Kihira competed at the 2020 Four Continents Championships with countrywomen Higuchi and Kaori Sakamoto.
 In the short program, she placed first ahead of Bradie Tennell of the United States and training mate You Young of South Korea.
 She included the triple Lutz for the first time since the Autumn Classic.
 In the free skate, she popped her first triple Axel attempt to a single, the first time she had done so during that season, but performed the rest of the program cleanly and improvised an additional triple-triple combination.
 She, therefore, still performed eight triple jumps and, for the first time in international competition, landed twelve clean triple jumps in one competition.
 She won the free skate and the overall competition with a new season's best-combined total (232.34) ahead of You and Tennell.
 She became the first singles skater, male or female, to win consecutive Four Continents titles.
 She then won the 2020 International Challenge Cup ahead of compatriot Yuhana Yokoi.
 She once again scored over 230 points in the combined total, making her one of only two ladies skaters to score over 200 points in every competition they entered in both the 2018–19 and 2019–20 seasons, along with Alexandra Trusova of Russia.

 Kihira was scheduled to compete at the 2020 World Championships in Montreal, but the event was cancelled as a result of the coronavirus pandemic.
-In June, Kihira announced that she would add Brian Orser, the coach of Olympic champions Kim Yuna and Yuzuru Hanyu, to her coaching team, and begin training at the Toronto Cricket, Skating & Curling Club as soon as travel restrictions allowed.
+In June, Kihira announced that she would add Brian Orser, the coach of Olympic champions Yuna Kim and Yuzuru Hanyu, to her coaching team, and begin training at the Toronto Cricket, Skating & Curling Club as soon as travel restrictions allowed.
 She stated that the motivation behind this change was a desire to better her technique and master a greater range of quadruple jumps.
 However, the persistence of travel restrictions through July required her to abandon plans to have programs choreographed by Lori Nichol in Toronto.
 She subsequently spent time at Stephane Lambiel's training camp in Switzerland.